FortinetCloudCSE/advanced-routing-sdwan-azure/content/01GettingStarted/Task3.md

 ---
-title: "Task 3 - License Fortigate's and enable FGSP"
+title: "Task 3 - Licensing and FGSP"
 menuTitle: "Licensing and FGSP"
 weight: 10
 ---

 ## License NVA's and enable FGSP

 1. Once the NVA's are deployed the next step is to license the NVA.
-We will be licensing the NVA's from Fortimanager. the command we will be using to license is below for any future reference.
+Instructors will be licensing the NVA's from Fortimanager.
+The following command is reference only do not complete this as part of your lab.

 ```exec vm-license <token>```